oddsoc/EdgehammerC/README.md

 cargo +nightly build -r --features "simd"
 ```

-## Performance
+## Performance / Procrastination

-It's very premature to talk about performance but I found chapter 13 particularly hard and optimising the tokeniser was more fun! 🙂
+I found chapter 13 particularly hard to wrap my head around and optimising the tokeniser was more fun! 🙂

-As procrastination goes this was quite productive!
 I've measured the performance of the tokeniser (using Criterion) at **~595MiB/s** on the sqlite3.c amalgamation* with simd enabled, and **~490MiB/s** without.
 Tested on an Intel Core Ultra 7 165U, YMMV.

 *preprocessed to remove # directives but with comments left in place.